 Now Open, Haunted Mansion Holiday overlooks the Rivers of America, and is located near Splash Mountain.
 Your “Ghost Host” takes you through the mansion with 999 happy haunts (but there’s room for 1000, any volunteers?).
 Even after more than 30 years, still an enjoyable attraction with some amazing special effects.
 Guests first make their way through a small foyer, then enter a gallery, which begins to “stretch” and lowers.
 Guests then walk down a hallway with changing portraits and board “Doom Buggies” and are taken through hallways with creaking doors, through a séance with Madame Leota, a haunted ballroom, a haunted attic, and finally through a graveyard where “grim grinning ghosts come out to socialize”.

 The original Mansion characters were designed by Disney Imagineer Marc Davis, who is also credited with the Pirates of the Caribbean and It’s a Small World, and others.
-Your “Ghost Host” is the voice of the late Paul Frees, (who also did the narration for the original Great Moments with Mr. Lincoln, and Adventure Thru Innerspace, among others,), with the talents of Thurl Ravenscroft singing the lead vocals to “Grim Grinning Ghosts”.
+Your “Ghost Host” is the voice of the late Paul Frees, (who also did the narration for the original Great Moments with Mr. Lincoln, and Adventure Thru Innerspace, among others, pictured right), with the talents of Thurl Ravenscroft singing the lead vocals to “Grim Grinning Ghosts”.
 (A theme which is repeated throughout the attraction).
 The music was written by Buddy Baker, and the lyrics and much of the original script was written by Disney Imagineer “X”.
 Atencio (Francis Xavier).

 Wonder who those Singing Busts are?
-The singing busts are the following men: Thurl Ravenscroft, Chuck Schroeder, Bob Ebright, Jay Myers, and Vern Rowe.
+The singing busts are the following men: Thurl Ravenscroft (Pictured, left), Chuck Schroeder, Bob Ebright, Jay Myers, and Vern Rowe.
 Thurl is the only member of ‘The Mellomen’ who originally sang the vocals, and the other men featured were simply used because of their easy availability.

 They were recently paid tribute in film version of the Haunted Mansion as the singing busts.
 They were originally to have the facial features of Paul Frees, Thurl Ravenscroft, Blaine Gibson (sculptor for WED) and were voiced by current members of the Dapper Dans at Disneyland.